NREL/HPC/docs/Documentation/Applications/comsol.md

     comsol batch -np 36 -inputfile $inputfile -outputfile $outputfile –batchlog $logfile
     ```

-Once this script file (assumed to be named `script-comsol.slurm`) is saved, it can be submitted to the job scheduler with
+Once this script file (assumed to be named `comsol-job.slurm`) is saved, it can be submitted to the job scheduler with

 ```
-[user@el3 ~]$ sbatch script-comsol.slurm
+[user@el3 ~]$ sbatch comsol-job.slurm
 ```

 ## Running a COMSOL Model in Batch Mode (with MPI)
 To configure a COMSOL job with multiple MPI ranks, required for any job where the number of nodes >1, you can build on the following template:

-??? example "Example Multiprocess Submission Script"
+???+ example "Example Multiprocess Submission Script"
     ```bash
     #!/bin/bash
     #SBATCH --job-name=comsol-batch-4proc